aws/aws-eks-best-practices/content/networking/docs/index.md

 Amazon VPC CNI exposes different setting under each of the modes to accelerate Pod luanch times, and to support Pod churn rates.
 We will cover these setting under each of the modes and also recommended values for each of the settings.

 By default, VPC CNI supports IPv4 cluster networking.
 However, if you are primarily concerned with resolving the IPv4 exhaustion issue, you can provision cluster in IPv6 mode.
 Please refer to the following section to understand the distinction between IPv6 support and upstream dual-stack.
-This tutorial intends to address both IPv6 migration recommended practices and IPv6 mechanics.

 ## Understanding IPv6 and Kubernetes Dual-Stack